reppy4620/cefle/README.md

-# cefle
+cefle

-cefle is score based generative modeling for generating anime portraits which is available on danbooru.
+===

-This project is powered by jax and haiku!
+cefle is for my practice of jax and dm-haiku.

+This repo contains code of score-based generative model for generating anime portraits.